righttrianglesrkewl3/Hand_Sanitizer_Clorox_Wipe_Detector/README.md

 ## Please contact me at kjzehnder3@gmail.com for additional information if you are impressed by this project and feel that I could add value to your company.
 Thanks in advance.

 ## 1. Hand Sanitizer Clorox Wipes Detector ([click to view project code](SANITIZER/))

- Sample prediction #1      |  Sample prediction #2
+***Note: Images and annotation files are included in this repository if you want to use them and train your own model*** Sample prediction #1      |  Sample prediction #2 :-------------------------:|:-------------------------:
-:-------------------------:|:-------------------------:
 ![alt-text-1](docs/jpegs/sanitizer/usage2.png "title-1") | ![alt-text-2](docs/jpegs/sanitizer/usage1.png "title-2")